-Mmmmm....How do you nurture your dreams so they may thrive and grow up?
-I believe one way to do this is to create some real time and space for them within our daily living routines.
-And before you yelp that too familiar phrase, But I don't have time, read on....
+I believe one way to do this is to create some real time and space to dream, plan, do within our daily living routines.
+And before you yelp, but I don't have time, I'm too busy, please read on....

-Someone I read recently talked about not falling into the trap of thinking that a dream has to be a big 'all or nothing' pursuit.
-You know the idea that if we don't have lots of time to spend on it, we shouldn't even begin at all, that we should wait to do it when it's more convenient and we're less busy (not to mention all the other excuses we put forth as reasons).
+I read a book once where the author talked about not falling into the trap of thinking that a dream has to be a big 'all or nothing' pursuit.
+You know the idea that if we don't have lots of time to spend on it, we shouldn't even begin at all, that we should wait for a more convenient season when we're not so busy.

-And, rather than use the utilitarian computer during this time, I would find a large pretty notebook and write (or draw) in long hand, with a pen in hand.
-Maybe I'd have tea in china, or sparkling water in a stemmed goblet, and perhaps keep a copy or two of the my old Victoria magazines nearby to browse for a minute or two to fan the inspiration of seeing words written by another 'writer'.
+And, rather than use the utilitarian computer during this time, I would find a large pretty notebook and write in long hand, with a pen in hand.
+Maybe I'd have a cup of tea or sparkling water in a stemmed glass, and perhaps keep a copy or two of the my old Victoria magazines to browse for a minute or two to fan the inspiration of seeing words written by another 'writer'.

 So we're on our way... and we'll let you know how it unfolds....and Matty, here's a kiss in the breeze for being that loving friend (who by the way lives over at Lazy Bee Farm).

 Back to my original question... how do you nurture your own dreams?
 Are you making even a little space in your life to taste and see that this is a good thing, so well worth pursuing?